East Raleigh faith communities plan weekend vigils to honor 5 killed in mass shooting

 RALEIGH N.C.
 (WNCN) – The Hedingham and east Raleigh communities are coming together in the wake of a gunman’s deadly rampage Thursday night.

-A 15-year-old suspect killed five people in the Hedingham neighborhood, including his brother, and an off-duty Raleigh police officer.
+A 15-year-old is suspected to have killed five people in the Hedingham neighborhood, including his brother, and an off-duty Raleigh police officer.

 The victims are: